gocardless/our-postgresql-setup/README.md

 It's intended as a playground for us, and a learning resource that we wanted to share with the community.

-You can hear more about how the cluster works in our talk - Zero-downtime Postgres upgrades (link coming after talk is given).
+You can hear more about how the cluster works in our talk - [Zero-downtime Postgres upgrades](https://www.youtube.com/watch?v=SAkNBiZzEX8).

 # What's in the cluster?